 - Alien Swirling Saucers (just hold onto them because it can throw you around!)

 Disney Resort Hotel

 If you travel to Disney World with toddlers and young children, you may want to consider staying on site at a Disney World resort property.
 You receive the added perks of longer hours, transport to the park, great pools and splash pads, and just the Disney magic of staying “in the bubble.”

 You can choose from value resorts, moderate resorts, or deluxe resorts.
 Each resort offers different amenities, room sizes, and distance from the Orlando theme parks.

 My favorite resorts for families with young children include Pop Century (value), Art of Animation (value/moderate), Caribbean Beach (moderate), Wilderness Lodge (deluxe) and Polynesian (deluxe).

 If you stay on Disney property, be sure to plan time to hang out at the pool, explore the play area, and dine at your hotel.
 If you forgot any items at home, you can stop by the resort gift shop for most basic items.

 Meet Favorite Characters

 Character meet and greets have returned to Disney World!
 When you travel with toddlers and young children, be sure to make time to hug Donald Duck, Mickey Mouse and the whole crew.
-If your little one is a bit overwhelmed by meeting a character the first time, allow them to stand back and just give a wave at first.
+If your little one is a bit overwhelmed by meeting a character for the first time, allow them to stand back and give a wave at first.
 They may warm up quickly!